 The phenomena of binaural beats and brainwave entrainment can induce the same mental state associated with traditional meditation practice, but quickly.

-Over 1,00o studies have shown that meditation can make you smarter, happier, and healthier.
+Over 1,000 studies have shown that meditation can make you smarter, happier, and healthier.
 (6)

 Regular meditation can reduce stress, stimulate new brain cell formation, and slow down the rate of brain cell aging.

-But anyone who has tried traditional meditation can tell you that quieting your mind this way is not easy.
+But anyone who has tried to do meditation the traditional way can tell you that quieting the mind is not easy.

 For those who struggle with focus and concentration, meditation can be frustrating and can become an additional source of stress.

-In the past 50 years, technologies have been developed that can induce the same brainwave state as meditation by simply listening to certain sounds.
+In the past 50 years, technologies have been developed that can induce the same brainwave states as meditation when you simply listen to certain sounds.

 One of the most popular forms of sound technology used for this purpose is known as binaural beats.

-Using binaural beats technology is claimed to bring about the same state as meditation, but quickly.
+Using binaural beats technology creates the same brainwave states as meditation, but it takes virtually no effort on your part.

 Your brain cells generate electricity as a way to communicate with each other.

-These patterns can be measured by electroencephalography (EEG), a method of recording electrical activity along the scalp.
+These patterns can be measured by electroencephalography (EEG), a method of recording electrical activity via electrodes attached to the scalp.

-Scientists have found five main patterns, or types, of brain waves:
+Scientists have found five main patterns of brainwaves:

 Each brainwave state is associated with different states of consciousness.